indicatorEducation

 What is ‘proof of enrollment’?

-Proof of enrollment is required by ESDC and CRA and is defined as acceptance of entry in an educational institution from the Registrar's Office.
-The financial institution managing your RESP must do their due diligence to confirm this proof of enrolment to the government.
+Proof of enrollment is required by Employment and Social Development Canada (ESDC) and Canada Revenue Agency (CRA) and is defined as acceptance of entry in an educational institution from the Registrar's Office.
+The financial institution managing your RESP must do their due diligence to confirm this proof of enrollment to the government.

 In order to qualify for Educational Assistance Payments (EAP) and Post Secondary Education Payment (PSE), proof of enrollment is required, and certain criteria must be satisfied.
 Proof of enrollment criteria includes ALL of the following: